Skip to main content

 What are the types of BNPL?

-The concept of BNPL is nothing farfetched: Buy something today in agreement that you will pay for the entire cost over time.
+The concept of BNPL is nothing farfetched: Buy something today in agreement that you will pay the entire cost over time.
 However, there's been a surge in companies providing BNPL in the last several years.
 You may have seen some when shopping online, and your credit card might offer a BNPL feature.

 • A traditional BNPL product provides a payment option that splits a purchase into multiple payments, with or without interest, at the time of payment.